PraiaBitcoin/MyNodeBTC-Install/README.md

 # MyNodeBTC_Install
-Script to setup the Praia Bitcoin implementation for MyNodeBTC 2.4.5 OVA Distribution
+Shell Script to setup the Praia Bitcoin implementation for MyNodeBTC 2.4.5 OVA Distribution